AayushKarna/lunhs_algorithm_js/README.md

 # Lunh's Algorithm in JavaScript

-Validate credit card using luhn's algorithm for client side validation.
+Validate credit card using Luhn's algorithm for client side validation.